Chart Color Schemes

 Health performance in Seymour is a key challenge with a range of health conditions having marked impacts on both younger and older age cohorts

-Seymour faces significant health challenges across various conditions affecting both younger and older age groups.
-Approximately 48% (~3,310 people) have private health cover, lower than the Rest of Vic's 49.6% and the national average of 55.3%.
+Seymour faces significant health challenges, with various conditions affecting both younger and older age groups.
+Private health cover penetration is low at approximately 48%, covering around 3,311 people, compared to Victoria's average of 49.6% and the national average of 55.3%.
 Mental health issues and arthritis are the most prevalent conditions, impacting 11.2% and 10.9% of residents respectively.

-However, 57.6% report being free from medical ailments compared to Rest of Vic's 63.0%.
-Seymour has a lower proportion of seniors aged 65 and over at 23.7% (1,648 people) than Rest of Vic's 25.2%.
-Health outcomes among seniors in Seymour generally align with the broader population's health profile.
+However, 57.6% of residents report having no medical ailments, compared to 63.0% in the rest of Victoria.
+Seymour has a lower proportion of seniors aged 65 and over at 23.7%, with around 1,648 people falling into this category, compared to 25.2% in the rest of Victoria.
+Health outcomes among seniors generally align with those of the broader population.

 Frequently Asked Questions - Health